nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Team size: 5

-1. Special characters in names should be accepted e.g. Yugan S/O Murali
+1. Special characters in names should be accepted e.g. Yugan S/O Murali.
 2. A more comprehensive NRIC validity check could be performed to ensure proper correspondence between birthdate and NRIC.
 3. Allowing NRIC to be parsed case-insensitively for all commands.
 4. More specific error messages based on users' input.